-6.3.4.1.
+6.4.4.1.
 Engine test method

-The measurements shall be carried out on the engine referred to in paragraph 3.3. (d) (c 3.(d) does not exist) or, if it is not available, on the engine of the motor cycle referred to in paragraph 3.3.(c), the engine being in both cases mounted on a dynamometer.
+The measurements shall be carried out on the engine referred to in paragraph 3.3. (d) (comment: paragraph 3.3.(d) does not exist) or, if it is not available, on the engine of the vehicle referred to in paragraph 3.3.(c), the engine being in both cases mounted on a dynamometer.

-6.3.4.2.
-Motor cycle test method
+6.4.4.2.
+Vehicle test method

-The measurements shall be carried out on the motor cycle referred to in paragraph 3.3. (c).
-The values obtained with the original silencing system shall be compared with those obtained with the RESS.
+The measurements shall be carried out on the vehicle referred to in paragraph 3.3. (c).
+The values obtained with the original silencing system shall be compared with those obtained with the NORESS.
 The test shall be conducted on a roller dynamometer.

-6.4.
-Additional provisions regarding the RESS or its components filled with fibrous materials

-The use of fibrous absorbent material shall be permitted in the construction of the RESS only if the requirements in Annex 3 are met.

 6.5.
+Additional provisions regarding the NORESS or its components filled with fibrous materials

+The use of fibrous absorbent material shall be permitted in the construction of the NORESS only if the requirements in Annex 3 are met.

+6.6.
 Evaluation of the emission of pollutants of vehicles equipped with replacement silencer system

-The vehicle referred to in paragraph 3.3.(c) exhaust silencing system (RESS) of the type for which approval is requested, shall fulfil the pollution requirements according to the type approval of the vehicle.
+The vehicle referred to in paragraph 3.3(c) exhaust silencing system (NORESS) of the type for which approval is requested, shall fulfil the pollution requirements according to the type approval of the vehicle.
 The evidence shall be documented in the test report.

-7. Modification and extension of the approval of RESS and extension of approval
+7. Modification and extension of the approval of NORESS and extension of approval

 7.1.
-Every modification of the type of RESS or its components shall be notified to the Type Approval Authority which approved the type of RESS.
+Every modification of the type of NORESS or its components shall be notified to the Type Approval Authority which approved the type of NORESS.
 The said Authority may then either:

 (a) Consider that the modifications made are unlikely to have an appreciable adverse effect, or